nikihosseinian/Running-Arm-Motion-Classification/README.md

 # Running-Arm-Motion-Classification

 ## Description
 A motion pattern recognition system that classifies arm motions in running.
 The system uses a SensorTile sensor to detect motions and an EmbeddedML neural network for its machine learning capabilities.
-The motion patterns are classified based on rotation angle and speed.
+Motion patterns are classified based on rotation angle and speed.

 This code modifies the EmbeddedML system developed by Charles Zaloom.